Hirshhorn Museum and Sculpture Garden Library

 - Warren M. Robbins Library, National Museum of African Art

 All Smithsonian art libraries collect in the area of contemporary art, but the HMSG collection exclusively focuses on international modern and contemporary art.
-Extensive holdings from the Hirshhorn Library have been transferred to the Smithsonian Libraries Research Annex (SLRA), which may be delivered to the Hirshhorn or consulted at SLRA in Landover, MD.
+Extensive holdings from the Hirshhorn Library have been transferred to the Smithsonian Libraries Research Annex (SLRA), which may be delivered to the Hirshhorn with adequate advanced notice or consulted at SLRA in Landover, MD.

 Additional information on fine, graphic, and decorative art can be found at the following Smithsonian History and Culture Libraries: